nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 implementations in the `src/modules/threads` folder.

 ### Example integration
-In the directory 'platform_integration_example' an example integration can be examined.
+In the directory `platform_integration_example` an example integration can be viewed.